25 Brexit need-to-knows

 "However if, once we leave the EU, you are still reliant on the overseas government to protect your savings, that is perhaps a less certain guarantee than from our own Government, which will want to protect voters.
 So think carefully about where you put your money."

-Martin: 'Leaving the EU should be the opportunity to fix this'
+Martin: 'Leaving the EU may be the opportunity to fix this'

 "The fact that some people are being rejected for a cheaper mortgage because 'they can't afford it' is crackers.